AndyMc3000/ci-ms3-pool-club/README.md

 * [StackOverflow.com](https://stackoverflow.com/)
 * [CSSTricks.com](https://css-tricks.com/)

 1. Code Institute Course Material - I referred to and used Code Instiute course material to help with this project.
+I also used and edited some code snippets from the BAckend Development lessons/projects.

 1. I copied and used jQuery code to stop Bootstrap form validation from validating the Contact form on index.html again, after submission.
 I found some jQuery code on a GitHub issues thread which fixed the problem when I added the code to my EmailJS JavaScript code on script.js.
 This thread was owned by a GitHub user called Cina Saffary.
 See the GitHub thread here - ['Resetting form doesn't clear validation errors'](https://github.com/1000hz/bootstrap-validator/issues/68).

+1. Bootstrap Tables

 1. EmailJS code - I copied relevant JavaScript code from the EmailJS website in order to send emails from my Contact Form on index.html.